irisbaron/loopback-demo-zos/README.md

 lb datasource
 ```

 Just like the previous step, LoopBack will walk you through the necessary configuration steps.
-We will first create the customer datasource.
-For this select the following options:
+We will first create the customer datasource named `customerRecords`.
+Select the following options:

 ```
-?Enter the datasource name:customerRecords
+?Enter the datasource name: customerRecords
 ?Select the connector for customerRecords:In-memory db (supported by StrongLoop) ?window.localStorage key to use for persistence (browser only):
 ?Full path to file for persistence (server only):